Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

 Tone Of Voice

-Quick highlight on the tone of voice (ToV).
-I've seen a lot of companies recently try too hard with what they perceive will resonate with the widest audience (the meme of "How do you do fellow kids?" comes to mind).
+Quick highlight on tone of voice (ToV).
+I have seen man organizations try too hard with what they perceive will resonate with the widest audience (the meme of "How do you do fellow kids?" comes to mind).

 Here are my tips: